?? HOT TAKE

 ChatGPT's Canvas vs Notepads: The Hidden Productivity Loss (And Why It Matters) visual intelligence graphic

 Canvas looks helpful but creates friction.
 We measured actual productivity loss by comparing workflows with/without the feature.
 The result is counterintuitive.
 Founders waste time formatting outputs between chat and document systems instead of understanding how interface design impacts workflow.
-What we discovered will change how you think about choosing AI tools.
+This isn't about Canvas being bad—it's about recognizing that tool UX (API-first vs chat-first) shapes which models win for different workflows, not just the underlying model quality.

 Why This Is Actually Your Problem